-Great news for frequent travellers who choose to fly Delta Air Lines.
-According to the Skift Global Forum which took place last Friday, Delta’s CEO Ed Bastian has shared with the world that they are going to make Wi-Fi free on Delta.
+Great news for frequent travelers who choose to fly Delta Air Lines.
+According to the Skift Global Forum, which took place last Friday, Delta’s CEO Ed Bastian has shared with the world that they are going to make Wi-Fi free on Delta.

 Bastian believes free Wi-Fi will be something that Delta will be offering in the not too distant future.
 There is nothing you need to do to get this Wi-Fi for now except wait.

-Meanwhile, perhaps unsurprisingly, American Airlines is being hesitant about offering a free Wi-Fi.
+Meanwhile, perhaps unsurprisingly, American Airlines is being hesitant about offering free Wi-Fi.

 Fly Away Free

 I usually book my flights for free on air miles and American Express Rewards, which convert directly to Avios (along with other airline miles).
 The free Amex Gold Card is an incredible deal with a huge free bonus of Membership Rewards and even more if you apply through our referral link.
 You also get limited free airport lounge access with this free card.
 You can apply for the UK & US card right here.

 For unlimited airport lounge access, you will need to apply for the Platinum card.
 With my referral link, you will get more Membership Rewards points.